-The stereo is a marine AM/FM receiver with an integrated iPod[®]/iPhone dock and built-in Bluetooth[®].
-It is located in the port deckwing insert.
+The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
+It is located next to the port console door.
 There are two speakers in the bow, two in the cockpit, and two in the hardtop.
-An amplifier located behind the stereo operates the cockpit speakers.
-The stereo can be remotely operated with touch pads mounted at the helm station, and under the port gunwale next to the lounge seat.
-Refer to the stereo manual in your Owner's Packet for operating instructions.
+An amplifier located behind the port deckwing insert operates the two speakers in the cockpit.
+The stereo can be remotely operated with touch pads mounted at the helm station and under the port gunwale next to the lounge seat.
+Refer to the stereo's operation and maintenance manual in your Owner's Packet for specific instructions on using this unit.